manman1995/pansharpening/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+### Prepare Dataset

+All the training/testing data are avalibal at [Baidu Disk](https://pan.baidu.com/s/12XqgR3l4m-WBxGOw4W807A?pwd=i1dk) code: i1dk

+If you use this datasets, please cite our paper to acknowledge our efforts.

 ### Prerequisites

 In order to run this implementation, you need to have the following software and libraries installed: